PrioritySoftware/PrioritySoftware.github.io/_sdk/Form-Columns.md

 ## Attachment Columns

-**''Priority***offers the option of an attachment column — a special form column that is used to attach a file to the current record.
+***Priority*** offers the option of an attachment column — a special form column that is used to attach a file to the current record.
 Such columns are displayed together with a paper clip icon, which can be used to open the Windows Explorer and navigate to the file in question.
 Alternatively, users can record the file path manually.
-An example of this type of column is the*File Name*column of the*Customer Documents for Task*form, a sub-level of the*Tasks'' form.
+An example of this type of column is the *File Name* column of the **Customer Documents for Task** form, a sub-level of the *Tasks* form.
 In order for a form column to be defined as an attachment column, it must be of **CHAR** type and the form column name must contain the string **EXTFILENAME** (e.g., **PRIV\_ EXTFILENAME**).

 ## Address Columns